mathspp/mathspp/pages/02.blog/lsbasi-apl-part2/item.en.md

 ![Sketch of the AST generated for the example expression.](./old_parser_dyadic_example.png)

-What I don't like about this AST is that I don't know if the operator `⍨` is acting in a monadic or dyadic function until I reach the bottom of the tree, where I have my function and my two arguments.
+What I don't like about this AST is that I don't know if the operator `⍨` is acting on a monadic or dyadic function until I reach the bottom of the tree, where I have my function and my two arguments.
 If you type the same expression `1 +⍨⍨ 2` in [the parser for this post][repl-part2], the output printed is a list with the single element `Dyad(MOp(⍨ MOp(⍨ F(+))) S(1) S(2))` in it; this tree can be represented as:

 ![Sketch of the new AST generated for the example expression.](./new_parser_dyadic_example.png)

 With the new tree I have clearly separated the issue of finding the function I will apply from the arguments to which the function will be applied.
 I am also guessing this will make it easier to later implement things like [trains][apl-wiki-trains] and assigning functions to variables.

-I challenge you modify the AST nodes and the parser yourself to produce trees like these for dyadic function applications.
+I challenge you to modify the AST nodes and the parser yourself to produce trees like these for dyadic function applications.
 Monadic function application undergoes a similar change, exemplified in the picture below for the expression `×⍨⍨ 6`:

 ![Comparison of old and new ASTs for a monadic function application.](./monadic_example.png)